 There is a lot to my infidelity story.
-So much so, I could write a novel, a novel that never stops.
+So much so, I could write a novel, a novel that always ends with “to be continued”.
 I will try to sum it up the best I can for the purpose of letting you know a little more about myself and my experience.
-Overall this has been the most challenging mental situation I have been in.
+Overall this has been the most challenging, exhausting and mentally draining situation I have been in.
 I cannot think of anything that would be worse.
 After researching this topic, I found out that there is scientific evidence betrayal trauma wrecks the most havoc on the brain compared to other types trauma.
-On a good note this type of trauma also awakens a lot of people when it comes to spirituality leading people down a path of inner peace and happiness.
+On a good note this type of trauma also awakens a lot of people when it comes to spirituality, leading people down a path of inner peace and happiness.

 My first Discovery Day (what we in the world of infidelity call it) was September 3, 2015.
 It was my Daughters 13th birthday.
 Her birthday will never be the same for me as I know she has the same feeling.
 I had felt a distance from my husband the night before, it was a feeling so strong I knew without a doubt it needed to be investigated further.
 My intuition was knocking on my head with a baseball bat, I could not ignore it.
 He was also being extra cautious about hiding his phone.
 One time that night I went out on the back patio to join him and he jumped.
 I knew something was going on but did not know what it was.
 I assumed it was porn since I knew he hid that from me.
 Our whole relationship, 17 years married, I NEVER questioned his fidelity.
 His fidelity is one I would argue to the fullest when asked.
 There was a time my Mom asked me “So you are sure you can trust him?”
 When I replied “yes” she said, “you never know.”
 Something just told me to investigate his strange behavior and I am glad I did.